charliepark/freemium/README.markdown

   > ./script/generate freemium_migration
   > rake db:migrate

-2) Populate the database with your subscription plan (create a migration to create SubscriptionPlan records)
+2) Populate the database with your subscription plan (create a migration to create SubscriptionPlan records).

   > ./script/generate migration populate_subscription_plans

+  'expired' and 'canceled' are good plans to start the table with.

 3) Create config/initializers/freemium.rb and configure at least the following: